Saving Carbon and Energy

 - Is your heating on too high? – you can report it here.

 - Print less and print double sided.
 Can you change your office or local printer's default settings?

 - Challenge yourself to boil just the amount of water you need in a kettle.

 If you are aware of energy wastage or ways we could save energy, please let us know.
 We may have funding available to make your idea a reality.

-Contact the Sustainability Team on ext.
-3535, or via email with any questions.
+Contact the Sustainability Team via email with any questions.